vonschutter/RTD-Setup/core/README.md

 ![1683622846033](image/README/1683622846033.png)

-### DevHelp function description screen:
+### DevHelp function description screen gtk

 As with the remote option, once selected the gtk dialogs will display documentation on how to use each function.

 ![1683623896061](image/README/1683623896061.png)

-## Please consider sharing back and contributing:
+## Please consider sharing back and contributing

 These scripts are released for the convenience of all and are provided as is.
 However, all contributions are appreciated.
 The simplest way to contribute is to provide a shell script to be included in the /modules directory and the shell script itself named with the TLA "rtd'' so that the installer can find it and create a link in the $PATH.